 38. Strips of Vintage Quilts Garland

 You can find vintage quilts in poor condition (cutter quilts) very cheaply at estate or garage sales.
-There is even a an antique quilt dealer in a nearby antique mall that has a bin of cheap, low quality quilts.
+There is even an antique quilt dealer in a nearby antique mall that has a bin of cheap, low quality quilts.
 Cut into strips.
-Hem both sides and drape around your Christmas tree for a one-of-a-kind Christmas garland.
+Hem both sides and drape around your Christmas tree for a one-of-a-kind Christmas garland with an old fashioned feel.

 Supplies: